 Final Thoughts on What to Look for in a CFO

-The CFO will serve as a trusted advisor to the CEO and others on the management team, so it’s important to take your time seeking out the right talent, a cultural fit, and to choose a financial arrangement that works for you.
+The CFO will serve as a trusted advisor to the CEO and others on the management team, so it is important to take your time seeking out the right talent, fit, and financial arrangement that works for you.

 One of the best interim options is to work with a fractional CFO.
 Fractional CFOs can provide the financial expertise you need at a lower cost until you’re ready to hire someone full-time.
 At the CEO’s Right Hand, we provide a full range of finance and accounting services, including part-time CFOs.
 Please contact us directly to discuss your needs.